calpoly-iandunn/csc473/workshops/code-review-1.md

 In general for code reviews, it is best if the code speaks for itself.
 As an audience member it is your responsibility to look at the code and ask questions/provide comments.
+If you don't understand something in the presented code, it probably needs to be pointed out!

 I will of course be offering my own critique from a software design and C++ perspective :)